Inventory Control Solutions with an Automated Warehouse

-- In an automated warehouse, when new inventory is received, it gets scanned and the computer is automatically updated.
+- In an automated warehouse with inventory control solutions, when new inventory is received, it gets scanned and the computer is automatically updated.

-- Backorders can be shipped directly off the dock and remaining inventory put in stock.
+- Backorders can be shipped directly off the dock and the remaining inventory put in stock.

 - Having accurate information will result in just-in-time inventory.